Seniors

 All CSS seniors take CSS 391, Senior Colloquium, in the fall semester.
 In addition, to complete the CSS capstone requirement you will be taking either two Senior Thesis Tutorials (worth one credit in each semester) resulting in the completion of a senior thesis or one Individual Tutorial (worth one credit) in the fall or the spring semester to complete a senior essay.

 General Education Expectations: You must finish both your Stage I and Stage II General Education Expectations by the end of your senior year in order to graduate with a CSS major.
 If you are not yet Stage II compliant, you should construct a plan with your advisor (or a revised/updated plan if you already submitted a previous plan) to complete Stage II by the end of the spring semester.
-Please inform the CSS Co-Chairs of your final plan to complete your Gen Ed requirements by sending an e-mail with your plan to Martha by Wednesday, September 6.
+Please inform the CSS Co-Chairs of your final plan to complete your Gen Ed requirements by sending an e-mail with your plan to Martha by Wednesday, September 10.

 General Notes

 Grades: As in junior year, CSS courses (including the Senior Thesis Tutorial and any Individual Research Tutorials) are graded on the usual scale of A to F. You may take your other courses graded or not, if the instructor gives you a choice, and the results will be recorded accordingly on your transcript by the Registrar's Office.
 For the Senior Thesis Tutorials, your senior thesis advisor will usually give you a grade of X for the fall semester, which serves as a placeholder until the senior thesis is completed.
 Then she or he will revise the X grade to a letter grade in the spring.
 This is advantageous because it gives the thesis student sufficient time to complete the work before being graded.
 Please note that the Honors designation on the senior thesis is distinct from the grades you receive for the Senior Thesis Tutorials.
-Honors is determined solely by the thesis readers; tutorial grades are given by the senior thesis advisor.
+The honors designation for your thesis is determined solely by the thesis readers; tutorial grades are given by the senior thesis advisor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CSS Senior Year Program, 2023-2024
+CSS Senior Year Planning Notes, 2025-2026

-Click Here for Printable Senior Year Program
+Click Here for Printable Senior Year Planning Notes

 Senior Colloquium